-Light and moist, this dairy-free cinnamon coffee cake has all the flavors of your favorite latte!
-Sweetened with applesauce and a sprinkle of sugar, this coffee cake uses actual coffee to bring out its bold flavor and can be dressed up or down for any occasion.
+Light and moist, this dairy-free cinnamon coffee cake is soft and has a classic cinnamon streusel flavor, basically everything you want from real coffee cake, just made gluten and dairy-free.
+Sweetened with applesauce and a light sprinkle of sugar, it uses actual coffee to deepen the flavor and can be dressed up for brunch or kept simple for weekday snacks.

 Versatile: As-is, the loaf is very simple.
 However, it can be dressed up in so many ways that it's easy to adapt for any gathering.